Beatrice Sparks: Bibliography

-Diaries
+Purported 'diaries'/interviews

-All these books were published with the byline "Anonymous".
+All but one of these books were published with the byline "Anonymous".
 Some of them credit Sparks as editor; others (such as Go Ask Alice) do not mention her at all.
 Almost Lost and Kim – Empty Inside are the only books for which Sparks does not claim copyright as author of the entire work.
 For both these books, Sparks lays claim only to the editing, compilation, and some (unspecified) additional material.
 The U.S. Copyright Office record for Kim – Empty Inside adds the note that some material is taken from a preexisting diary.

+Voices is alleged to be transcribed from interviews conducted by Sparks, rather than being an edited diary.
+She is listed as the work's author with the U.S. Copyright Office.